iiAbady/djs-channel-player/readme.md

 ```
 # Changelog (last 3 versions)
 ***
+## 1.2.7
+* Fixed the delay streaming issue.

 ## 1.2.6
-* Some fixes
+* Some fixes.
-* Deleted some non-important
+* Deleted some non-important.